openownership/bods-dev-handbook/style_guide.md

 - 'codelist' not 'code-list,' 'code list' or 'codeList'
 - 'politically exposed' not 'politically-exposed'
 - 'free text' not 'free-text'
+- refer to JSON objects as 'objects' not 'blocks' or 'components'

+### Grammar
 - do not use constructions like “person(s)”, “the supplier (or suppliers)”, or 'one or more persons'.
-The plural is fine, “persons.”
+The plural is fine, “persons”
+- avoid using and/or, where needed you can use “or both” (e.g. ownership, control, or both
-- refer to JSON objects as 'objects' not 'blocks' or 'components'
+- use 'and' not '&' or '+'
+- abbreviations such as “e.g.”, “i.e.”, and “etc.” need full stops, but prefixes and acronyms (for example, “Dr Jane Goodall”; “OO”) do not

 ### Acronyms
 Don't assume everyone is aware of common acronyms.
 When using acronyms make all letters in the acronym uppercase (PEP not Pep)